ThingsLog/http-integration-example/Readme.md

-[ThingsLog] (https://thingslog.com)is a platform for [RMMAAS](https://thingslog.com/thingslog-rmmaas) - Remote Metering and Monitoring as a Service.
+[ThingsLog] (https://thingslog.com) is an IoT monitoring platform for monitoring of utility services, ambient and external environment and automation.
 This guide covers the setup of ThingsLog HTTP/HTTPS push integration.